rdkcentral/tasecureapi/docs/rfcs/accepted/0006-hardening-against-toctou/README.md

 Code can rapidly get complex and even with the best intent and expertize will eventually introduce mistakes leading to TOCTOU opportunities.

-The recommendation is to systematically copy all data coming from the outside world at the exception of video or audio payloads.
+The recommendation is to systematically copy all data coming from the outside world with the exception of video or audio payloads.
 Rules could be created to reserve some of the RPC Global Platform (GP) parameters for parameters/values, and some for payloads, so that some buffers are always copied/cache internally